bnfour/mx-mods/readme.md

 Once you have MelonLoader installed, drop the DLLs of desired mods into the `Mods` folder.
 Remove to uninstall.

 > [!NOTE]
-> For VSync annhilator (if you need it: probably not), refer to its own [installation section](#installation) for additional instructions.
+> For VSync annihilator (if you need it: probably not), refer to its own [installation section](#installation) for additional instructions.

 Rather than downloading these, I suggest (reviewing the source and) building them yourself — this way you'll be sure the mods behave as described.
 See ["Building from source"](#building-from-source).
 Otherwise, please verify the downloads.